haveno-dex/haveno-docs/docs/the-project/trade-protocol.md

 ## Secure trade with multisignature

-trades are secured using Monero's "Multisignature" technology
+Trades are secured using Monero's "Multisignature" technology

 In Haveno we use 2-of-3 multisignature wallets because the number of keys generated is 3, but only 2 of those are needed to send a transaction.